REG 05.50.04 - SHRA Employee Performance Appraisal Program

 7.4.1d.
 The employee must be given a copy of the finalized appraisal form with all comments, attachments, and signatures.
 Information may not be added to the completed summary without the employee's knowledge.
 Added information must be initialed and dated by the employee, supervisor, and manager.

 7.4.1e.
 The employee's signature does not imply agreement with the performance appraisal; rather it acknowledges that the appraisal took place and that the employee was given the opportunity to discuss it with the supervisor.
 In the event that an employee refuses to sign the Performance Appraisal form, the supervisor should document the employee's refusal on the form and have it initialed by a witness.

 7.4.2.
 Transfer appraisals

-An SPA employee transferring to another university department or state agency must receive a transfer appraisal from his/her current supervisor to be forwarded to the gaining unit.
+An SHRA employee transferring to another university department or state agency must receive a transfer appraisal from his/her current supervisor to be forwarded to the gaining unit.
 Likewise, supervisors must document employees' progress on current work plans in conjunction with the next level manager prior to leaving a supervisory position.
-The appraisal should be documented on an NC State SPA Transfer Appraisal form, with a copy provided to the employee.
+The appraisal should be documented on an NC State SHRA Transfer Appraisal form, with a copy provided to the employee.